Orsang

 The Orsang River flows through the Chhota Udaipur district and Vadodara district in Gujarat, India.
 It joins the Narmada River at the village of Chandod.
-It is originates from the forest of Bhavra in Madhya Pradesh and enters in Gujarat near Chhota Udepur town.
+It originates from the forest of Bhavra in Madhya Pradesh and enters in Gujarat near Chhota Udepur town.

 The river is the primary provider of sand within Gujarat, which encourages a variety of sand mining activities, especially within the region between Bodeli and Chhota Udepur.